 - At the time of departure, parents/guardians (not a staff member) must make sure that your child is safely buckled in their car seat before you move out of the driveway.

 Remember to use extreme caution when entering/exiting the school driveway and parking lot.
 Yield to give the right of way to children and pedestrians.
 Be cautious when backing your vehicle out and follow the flow of traffic.

 Payment of Tuition

 Tuition is an annual fee for the entire academic school year.
 Payments under the monthly installment plan are due on or before the 1st day of school for each month of the School Year.
 A late fee of $10 per day will apply for all tuition received after the 3rd day of the month.
 A $35 fee will apply on all returned checks.
 The receipt of two “Insufficient Funds” checks will require that all future tuition payments and penalty fees be paid by money order, cashier’s check or cash.

-Tuition is monthly, based on a 10-month academic year regardless of how many days your child is absent due to sickness, family vacations or official holidays observed by the school.
+Tuition is monthly, based on a 10-month academic year regardless of how many days your child is absent due to sickness, family vacations, emergency closures, or official holidays observed by the school.
 Tuition may be paid by check, cashier’s check, money order, cash or credit card.
-Please note that all credit card payments will be charged a 2.75% processing fee.
 Any cash must be given to the Director in person.
-Receipts will be given upon cash payment only.
-Please use your cancelled check and/or monthly invoice in lieu of receipts.

 The Tax I.D. number for The Montessori at Trinity Oaks is 46-4582857